wpyoga/boto3-docs-reformat/README.md

 After all that, we will have the HTML documentation inside `boto3:docs/build/html`.
 This should give us the exact same documentation as the [official one](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
 Then we use `boto3-html-reformat.py` to convert each service documentation.

+## Todo

+Add a note saying that this documentation has been modified from the original.
+Decide whether to do it just on the first page, or on every page.

 ## Bugs

 It's currently a simple hack and slash.
 I'm planning to rewrite the script, to read the HTML file into memory as a nested OrderedDict, and then manipulate the tags there.
 I don't want to have to resort to a 3rd party library, so I would just have to do this myself.
 Using an OrderedDict will also make all the transformation goals much easier to achieve.